 - Jump on things when they’re not excellent.

 Jumping on problems does not mean taking peoples heads off.
 Instead, show them what’s wrong, explain it, and let them understand why it’s wrong while treating them with dignity.

-If you can do this, your team will start having buy-in, as well as taking ownership.
-Which, in turn, will lead to your team taking care of your customer better, and your internal customer.
-When that happens, excellence shows up.
+If you can do this, your team will start having buy-in and taking ownership.
+This will, in turn, lead to your team taking care of your customers better.
+When that happens, excellence shows up!

-Then, put a process in place so people have the ability to point out how other team members are being excellent.
-Let your team brag on each other.
-Make sure that you’re continuing to share this message with everyone.
+Make sure you’re continuing to share this message with everyone.
 If you will do this, people will go out of their way to be excellent.

-Also, point out what bad excellence (can I even say that?) or a lack of excellence looks like.
-Don’t call out individuals specifically at your meetings (do that one-on-one and with care) but take time to point out how you’ve seen another company provide bad service and how it impacted you.
+Also, point out what lack of excellence looks like.
+Don’t call out individuals specifically at your meetings (do that one-on-one, with care), but take time to point out how you’ve seen another company provide bad service and how it impacted you.